A Beginner’s Guide to Buying a Second Home

-Sufficed to say, though, buying a second home should never feel like a financial risk.
+Suffice it to say, though, buying a second home should never feel like a financial risk.
 If it does, that just means you need to wait until your budget is ready.

-If you do decide to explore your options for second-home mortgages, know that the government won’t help you.
+If you do decide to explore your options for second-home mortgages, know that the government loans won’t help you.
 For example, as amazing as FHA loans are, you can’t use them for any home that isn’t going to be your primary residence.